TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson1.md

   values in the set are.
 The 'sum-of-squares' we've been discussing captures how far away values are from the mean, so it might be a reasonable measure of spread around the mean.
-However, since it is a sum, it will grow with the number of values in the set, even if the new values are drawn from exactly the same distribution.
+However, since it is a sum, it will grow with the number of values in the set, rather than converge to a single value.
 Instead, what we want is an average of the squared differences of the values in the set from the mean.
-This average is called the variance of the set of values.
+This average squared-distance from values to the mean is called the variance of the set of values.

 ```
 rm(list=ls())